williamouyang/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 Example:

-`String.replaceOnce("This list includes chores", "is", "at") = "That list includes chores"`
+`String.replaceFirst("This list includes chores", "is", "at") = "That list includes chores"`

-In release 2016.41 we introduced the string replacement function [`String.replace`](), which replaces each instance of the specified string.
+In release 2016.41 we introduced the string replacement function `String.replace`, which replaces all instances of a specified string.

 ### Platform Bug Fixed